SF1321/FreeCodeCamp-Capstone-Projects/Medical Data Visualizer/README.md

 - **Input**: A CSV file with medical data (medical_examination.csv)
 - **Output**: Two plots (catplot.png and heatmap.png);
-    - Catplot is a categorical plot whih shows the distributions of health features split by cardiovasuclar disease.
+    - Catplot is a categorical plot which shows the distributions of health features split by cardiovasuclar disease.
     - Heatmap.png is a heatmap that displays the correlation between different health metrics like height, weight, and blood pressure.
 - **Steps taken**:
     -  Add an 'overweight' column using BMI